Fire on the Water

-Fire on the Water is the second installment in the award-winning Lone Wolf book series created by Joe Dever.
+Fire on the Water is the second installment in the award-winning Lone Wolf gamebook series created by Joe Dever.
 It is the installment where Lone Wolf receives the legendary Sommerswerd.

 Gameplay

 In this second installment, the reader is allowed to choose an additional Kai Discipline if they completed Flight from the Dark, for a total of six Kai Disciplines.
 The reader also begins with a much better selection of equipment than previously available.
 This installment also introduces the 'Sommerswerd' - a divinely crafted weapon which grants bonuses to Combat Skill that are very useful, especially when used against undead enemies, in later installments.

 Plot

 Having informed the King of Sommerlund about the fate of the Kai Order, Lone Wolf is instructed to make a journey to their ally, the neighbouring country of Durenor, to retrieve the legendary Sommerswerd, which is Sommerlund’s only hope at repelling Darklord Zagarna’s massive invasion.
 Lone Wolf is given the Seal of Hammerdal and sets off on a ship bound for Durenor, but when a traitor on board sabotages the ship, he is forced to make his way on foot to Durenor despite the enemies that await him around every corner.